 Eye of God Trail from Burns Canyon Road is a 1.8 mile moderately trafficked out and back trail located near Big Bear City, California that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash